geekette828/sun-haven-parser/README.md

     │   ├── SpriteAtlas
     │   ├── StreamingManager
     │   ├── SunHaven
+    │   │     └── Scenes            # This is fishing chance data
     │   ├── TagManager
     │   ├── TextAsset               # This is where the files for the conversations and dialogues are.
     │   ├── Texture2D               # This is where many of the images are.